History of Bristol City Council

 Bristol City Council is a unitary authority and ceremonial county in England.
 Originally formed on 1 April 1974 as a non-metropolitan district as a result of the Local Government Act 1972 (with initial elections taking place in 1973).
 It was envisaged that Bristol would share power with Avon County Council, an arrangement that lasted until 1996 when it was made into a unitary authority by the Local Government Commission for England, which abolished the county of Avon and gave Bristol City Council control of Avon Council's responsibilities.

 Since 2012 Bristol has had a directly elected mayor, who acts as an executive branch separate from elected councillors.

+Since the 1300s Bristol has been The City and County of Bristol and is in neither Somerset or Gloucester.
+For Admin it came under Avon which is not a county.

 Elected mayors

 The position of mayor of Bristol was created following the English mayoral referendum on 4 May 2012, in which Bristol was the only city to vote in favour of introducing an elected mayor.
 The first mayoral election was held in November, being won by George Ferguson.